-- recorded on a safeguarding incident form

-- of sufficient details of people at risk to identify individual who is subject of concern and any significant others

-- accurate and factual/based on fact, as a true record of:

-- → what has been monitored/observed

-- → what has been said and by whom

-- → what has given cause for concern

-- → what action has and/or will be taken including the reason for those actions

-- → the reason stated for no action being taken and by whom - non judgmental - timely within 48 hours - signed and dated by the writer and co-signed by the Lead or Deputy - shared as appropriate by the Lead or Deputy for Safeguarding - stored safely and securely by the Lead or Deputy for Safeguarding eSafety
+- recorded on a safeguarding incident form - of sufficient details of people at risk to identify individuals who is subject of concern and any significant others - accurate and factual/based on fact, as a true record of: - → what has been monitored/observed - → what has been said and by whom - → what has given cause for concern - → what action has and/or will be taken including the reason for those actions - → the reason stated for no action being taken and by whom - non judgmental - timely within 48 hours - signed and dated by the writer and co-signed by the Lead or Deputy - · shared as appropriate by the Lead or Deputy for Safeguarding - stored safely and securely by the Lead or Deputy for Safeguarding eSafety who cannot always go out to socialise and rely on websites for social networking, watching films, downloading music, buying lottery tickets, shopping etc. Government guidance is clear, that all organisations working with children, young people and adults at risk have responsibilities.
+It is also important to remember, children, young people and adults at risk can also abuse and such incidents fall into the remit of this policy eSafety Code of Conduct: